PrageethBanuka/PersonalProductivityHub/Productivity-Hub/deploy/README_DEPLOY.md

 4) Seed (optional): Create any seed script or use your app to create data.

-5) Set `DATABASE_URL` on Render using your Supabase connection string and redeploy the backend.
+5) Set `DATABASE_URL` on Vercel/Render using your Supabase (or Vercel Postgres/Neon) connection string and redeploy the backend.

 Notes:
 - If Prisma asks about resetting the database, say yes (only for new DBs).